redhat-performance/jetlag/README.md

 ## Tested Labs/Hardware

 The listed hardware has been used for cluster deployments successfully.
-Potentially other hardware has been tested but just not documented here.
+Potentially other hardware has been tested but not documented here.

 **Alias Lab**